-The Hominin Sites and Paleolakes Drilling Project (HSPDP) has recently collected drill cores from lacustrine depocenters near key Plio-Pleistocene paleoanthropological sites in Ethiopia and Kenya to establish a highly resolved paleoenvironmental record which surface outcrops may otherwise be unable to preserve.
-I will utilize core sections collected from the Baringo Basin/Tugen Hills, Kenya (3.3–2.5 Ma), Chew Bahir, Ethiopia (500 ka–present), Northern Awash, Ethiopia (3.3–2.9 Ma) and West Turkana, Kenya (1.9–1.4 Ma) drill sites to reconstruct paleoerosion rates and characterize the watershed-scale response to tectonic and climatic forcings.
+The Hominin Sites and Paleolakes Drilling Project (HSPDP) collected drill cores from lacustrine depocenters near key Plio-Pleistocene paleoanthropological sites in Ethiopia and Kenya to establish a highly resolved paleoenvironmental record which surface outcrops may otherwise be unable to preserve.
+I use core sections collected from the Chew Bahir, Ethiopia (620 ka–present), Northern Awash, Ethiopia (3.3–2.9 Ma) and West Turkana, Kenya (1.9–1.4 Ma) drill sites to reconstruct paleoerosion rates, thermal history, and sediment provenance.

 Pinacate Volcanic Field (Sonora, Mexico)